-While the vast majority of inventory on advertising's most expensive stage goes to automakers, beverage marketers and snack makers, they have always been accompanied by other products taking a less-expected chance on the game.
+While the vast majority of inventory on advertising's most expensive stage goes to automakers, beverage marketers and snack makers, they have always been accompanied by, let's say, others.

-In 2005, the same year that Burt Reynolds pitched FedEx in the big game ("Top Ten") and Cedric the Entertainer delivered a safety message for Bud Light ("Dance"), Dennis Rodman and members of the Chicago Bears appeared in a Super Bowl ad for Silestone quartz bath and counter tops ("Diana Pearl").
+In 2005, the same year that Burt Reynolds pitched FedEx in the big game ("Top Ten") and Cedric the Entertainer delivered a safety message for Bud Light ("Dance"), Dennis Rodman and members of the Chicago Bears appeared in a Super Bowl ad for quartz bath and counter tops.

 The world's biggest and most expensive stage for branding has also hosted direct-response ads you might more often expect in late-night TV.
 Nestled among the big branding extravaganzas of 2009 (see Coca-Cola's "Avatar" for example), Ed McMahon and M.C.
-Hammer offered to buy viewers' jewelry ("One-Up").
+Hammer offered to buy viewers' jewelry.